fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 Unlike other fireball characters however, D.Dark can't really chip the opponent out from full screen, so he will need to eventually go on the offense.
 He has decent mobility but no dedicated moves to help him out and a standard jump arc which is why Gougi Decks such as Shinobi and Stealth Raptor help him out so much.

 Your general gameplan for most of D.Dark's Decks is to lame out the opponent for long enough to get Ghost at which point you'll mix it up between zoning and approaching the opponent.
 D.Dark's damage is very poor and he struggles to really dump his meter, so getting health leads and keeping them is key.
+Don't hesitate to use your offense and setups to get the health lead and then just stick to laming out the opponent.
+The threat of the short timer will also often coerce the opponent into making risky approaches, and D.Dark's EX-Plosive and the threat of his Dark Wire are perfect for capitalizing on that.

 For anti-airing, you'll want to stick to `2HP` and `5HK`. `Dark Defender` can be used but has a fairly awkward angle and is awful to whiff.